SAP-samples/generative-ai-codejam/exercises/01-explore-genai-hub.md

 👉 Click on `Deploy` **ONE TIME** to make the model endpoint available to you. **It will TAKE A MINUTE to be deployed.**

+👉 You can check the deployment status of the models by clicking on `ML Operations>Deployments`.

 ![Model Library 3/3](images/model-library-3.png)

 👉 Click on `Use in Chat` to open the chat interface and start interacting with the model.